top of page

 Kelp Ecosystem-based Management

-Led by Sara Hamilton, we are partnering with NGOs and regional experts to better understand how the unique aspects of kelp forests and what they provide to people can benefit from an ecosystem approach to their conservation and management.
+We are partnering with NGOs and regional experts to better understand how the unique aspects of kelp forests, including their benefits to people, can lead to an ecosystem approach for their conservation and management.

 bottom of page